mbhulin/OrientTutorialSimple/create_a_java_program_to_print_a_grade_report.md

 " target="_blank"><img src="StartScreencastVideo.jpg"
 alt="Eclipse Video" width="200" height="30" border="10" /></a>

-As a simple programming task we first will develop a Java program which prints a grade report for a selectet student.
+As a simple programming task we first will develop a Java program which prints a grade report for a selected student.
 The program consists of the following parts:

 1. User input: name of a student
 1. Retrieve all students with this name from the database and print their data